 For over 65 years, the United States Department of Agriculture has strived mightily to properly set the minimum prices for milk used to produce the different classes of dairy products.
-In particular for over 30 years, USDA and the dairy industry have attempted to address the proper value of butterfat as one of the many components of milk.
-Beginning at least with the establishment of a national butterfat differential in the early 1970's, USDA has held a significant number of hearings (2 butterfat differential hearings in the 80's, the 1990 National Hearing, the 1992 M-W Replacement Hearing, the Federal Order Reform process and now the 2000 Emergency Hearing on Make Allowances) dedicated in part to consideration of this issue.
-Unfortunately, despite, or perhaps because of, industry assistance, USDA is criticized after each decision is made for not having gotten the butterfat issue "quite right."
+In particular for over 30 years, USDA and the dairy industry have attempted to address the proper value for both skim milk and butterfat in the various classes of milk, especially the Basic Formula Price.
+Beginning at least with the establishment of a national basic formula price and butterfat differential in the early 1970's, USDA has held a significant number of hearings (2 butterfat differential hearings in the 80's, the 1990 National Hearing, the 1992 M-W Replacement Hearing, the Federal Order Reform process and now the 2000 Emergency Hearing on Make Allowances) dedicated in part to consideration of these issues.
+Unfortunately, despite, or perhaps because of, industry assistance, USDA is criticized after each decision is made for not having gotten the basic formula price or butterfat issues "quite right."

-There is, however, something far worse than not getting the value of butterfat exactly right, and that is getting the relative values of butterfat in different classes of milk precisely wrong.
-In attempting to address the hydra that is represented by the butterfat value in milk, it is critically important that USDA in dealing with this Herculean task not create new problems in trying to solve perceived or existing problems.
-Suiza Foods Corporation, which operates Class I and II processing facilities in many regions of the country, Tr.
-797, lines 19-20, files this Brief and Comments and Proposed Findings of Fact and Conclusions of Law for the purpose of addressing the butterfat issue.
-Suiza also opposes proposal number 1, the adoption of which would cause the Chicago Mercantile Exchange ("CME") product prices to be used for price setting purposes in lieu of the National Agricultural Statistical Survey ("NASS") product prices.
-Suiza takes no other independent position with respect to other issues raised at the hearing, except to the extent that resolution of such issues would be otherwise inconsistent with the principles discussed herein.
+The Basic Formula Price is now effectively a ratemaking provision which requires USDA to engage in full and complete analysis of all rate factors including a rate of return.
+Moreover, there is something far worse than not getting the value of butterfat exactly right, and that is getting the relative values of butterfat in different classes of milk precisely wrong.
+In attempting to address the multi-headed hydra that is represented by both the make allowance calculations and the butterfat value in milk, it is critically important that USDA in dealing with this Herculean task not create new problems in trying to solve perceived or existing problems.
+Master Dairies, which is owned by ten processing companies operating 30 dairy processing plants nationwide, files this Brief and Comments and Proposed Findings of Fact and Conclusions of Law for the purposes of addressing the make allowance and butterfat issues.
+Master Dairies also opposes proposal number 1, the adoption of which would cause the Chicago Mercantile Exchange ("CME") product prices to be used for price setting purposes in lieu of the National Agricultural Statistical Survey ("NASS") product prices.